HangX-Ma/BeagleBone-Linux/boot/boot.md

 ```

 - **RBL** means 'ROM Boot Loader', which is the first stage boot loader.
 It does some initialization of the system such as _Stack setup_, _MPU WDT setup_, _DPLLs and clocks configurations_ and other initialization.
 Then it will search memory devices or other bootable interfaces for MLO or SPL.
 Afterwards, it copies MLO or SPL into the internal SRAM of the chip and execute it.
 The _[AM335x/AM335x and AMIC110 Sitara Processors Technical Reference Manual](../share/AM335x/AM335x_and_AMIC110_Sitara_Processors_Technical_Reference_Manual.pdf)_ explains the details of this procedure, at chapter **26**.
 - **SPL/MLO** means 'Second stage Program Loader' or 'Memory Loader'.
 It runs out of internal SRAM.
-RBL copies MLO from eternal memory device into internal SRAM through MMC interface, from eMMC memory, microSD card, etc. SPL and MLO are almost same except the fact that, MLO has a header which contains some info like load address, size of the image to follow, etc. These information in MLO image will be read by RBL.
+RBL copies MLO from eternal memory device into internal SRAM through MMC interface, from eMMC memory, microSD card, etc. SPL and MLO are almost same except the fact that, MLO has a header which contains some info, like **load address**, **size of the image to follow**, etc. These information in MLO image will be read by RBL.
 In summary, MLO/SPL does the following jobs:
   - It does UART console initialization to print out the debug messages.
   - Reconfigures the PLL to desired value.
   - Initialize the DDR registers to use the DDR memory.